seleokojie/COSC_455/README.md

-# COSC 455
+[Archival Purposes Only]

-Programming Languages: Design and Implementation
+# COSC 455 - Programming Languages: Design and Implementation

 ## Project 1

 A Lexical Analyzer that prints out the position, kind, and value of each Lexeme in a text file, using a given grammar.